armory/documentation/_spinnaker_install_admin_guides/packer.md

     * `~/.hal/default/profiles/rosco/packer/aws-custom.json`
     * `~/.hal/default/profiles/rosco/packer/setup-base.sh`
 * Run `hal deploy apply` to apply your changes.
 Your scripts will be added to a Kubernetes secret and added to the Rosco Kubernetes pod(s).

-# Using and Verifying The Packer Script
-This is is for Ubuntu, with minor changes for Redhat and CentOS.
-The default template used is `aws-ebs.json` and `install_package.sh`.

 **Bake Configuration** in Spinnaker
 Spinnaker can send pipeline variables such as `repository` to the packer script by adding it in the extended attributes.
 Some attributes are prefilled because of selecting `trusty` as the base OS.